 - Can your life goals help you with your career plans?
 For example, if you really want to work in a rural community this may impact the possible careers you can pursue.

-- Consider going through a career imagery activity.
+- Consider going through the career imagery activity (above).

 Your life experiences can be an incredible source of information about your interests, values, personality preferences, aptitude and more.
 Reflect on:

 - Any work and volunteer experiences you’ve had and consider what you’ve enjoyed and disliked about the activity.